Farouk-ayo/Farouk-ayo/README.md

 ### Welcome to my Github profile!
 Farouk is a Frontend Developer with over 2years of experience in the field.
 I have developed web applications using JavaScript and TypeScript.
 I love making designs and ideas into cool experiences for people using the web.
 I have contributed to numerous projects, collaborating with product designers, backend developers, DevOps, and other tech professionals.
 My journey in web development has been a mix of coming up with new things and working closely with designers and backend developers to make those ideas real.
 I have a strong passion for learning and teaching, and am always updated with the latest advancements in technology.

- to add more to my skillset, and i am open to new opportunities.

 - 🌱 I'm currently learning about Node.js